josephfusco/wp-apft/README.md

 # WP APFT

 A WordPress plugin that adds an APFT calculator to your site via shortcode.
+This plugin is based off the project [josephfusco/apft](https://github.com/josephfusco/apft).

 ## How to use